hasanuzzamanbe/wp-boilerplate-vue-with-vite/README.md

-# WP Plugin Vue Tailwind Boilerplate
+# WP Plugin Vue Boilerplate (Vite Build)
-This is a Customizable sample WordPress Plugin which is developed as a single page app on backend with Vue js and Tailwind custom build css.
+This is a Customizable sample WordPress Plugin which is developed as a single page app on backend with Vue js and Tailwind custom build css. and you don't have to reload page all the time.
-# Plugin name : WP Plugin Vue Tailwind Boilerplate

 <img src="./src/github-images/dashboard.png" />

-Caption: <i>Dummy dashboard with custom build vue + tailwind setup</i><br/>
+Caption: <i>Dummy dashboard with custom build vue + tailwind setup (Vite realtime environment)</i><br/>

 # How to use ?